arabold/react-native-whirlwind/docs/_customization/colors.md

 ## Flavors

-Colors come in four flavors: the default or main variant, a _light_ variant, a _dark_ variant, and a _contrast_ variant.
+Most colors come in four flavors: the default or main variant, a _light_ variant, a _dark_ variant, and a _contrast_ variant.
 The light and dark variants can be useful for using as background and border colors respectively.
-The contrast variants can be useful for using as text colors.
-Ultimately it's up to you to decide which colors to use, but I recommend to create a branding guideline defining which color is used for which part of a component, that you can use as a reference for your product.
+The contrast variants can be useful as text colors and should always have a high contrast compared to the base color for better readability.

+Ultimately it's up to you to decide which colors to use, but I recommend creating a branding guideline defining which color is used for which part of a component, that you can use as a reference for your product.
+If you are using a UI component library such as [React Native Elements](https://reactnativeelements.com/), I recommend to spend some time defining the base theme, to avoid styling every individual instance of a component.
+See [Integration](../core-concepts/integrations) for examples.

-### Example
+## Example

-#### React Native
+#### Source Code

 ```tsx
 <View style={[t.backgroundWarningLight, t.borderWarningDark, t.border, t.rounded, t.p2]}>